Sirona Care & Health: Services

 Apprenticeships have been offered by the company in various areas connected with social care.

 In November 2016, Sirona lost a bid for a £700 million seven-year contract to run health and social care services in Bath and North East Somerset to Virgin Care.
 The contract involved coordinating more than 200 health and social care services.
 Many of Sirona's staff transferred to Virgin Care under the Transfer of Undertakings (Protection of Employment) (TUPE) regulations.

-In 2019, it won a ten-year £1.2 billion adult community services contract in Bath and North East Somerset to start in April 2020.
+In 2019, it won a ten-year £1.2 billion adult community services contract in Bristol, North Somerset and South Gloucestershire to start in April 2020.
 Previously it had provided the service jointly with Bristol Community Health and North Somerset Community Partnership.